medsuet/Xcelerium-IC-Design-Training/Ibrahim/src/Sequential_Multiplier/README.md

     ```bash
     make
     ```
-   This will compile and run the simulation, then you can view the waveform using:
+   This will compile and run the simulation using iverilog, then you can view the waveform using:
     ```bash
     make view
     ```